Me (single album)

-Me is the upcoming debut single album by South Korean singer and Blackpink member Jisoo.
-It is scheduled to release on March 31, 2023 through YG Entertainment and Interscope Records.
-The single album was released for pre-order on March 5.
-"Flower" is set to be released as the lead single on the same day the album releases.
+Me is the debut single album by South Korean singer Jisoo.
+It was released on March 31, 2023, through YG Entertainment and Interscope Records.
+It is a pop and trap record that blends dance, synth-pop, traditional Korean instruments, and Caribbean production.
+Its lyrics explore romantic affairs, overcoming a relationship, and Jisoo's self-development as a person.
+Jisoo worked with long-time collaborators 24 and R. Tee.

+Me debuted at number one on the Circle Album Chart with 1.03 million copies sold in less than two days, becoming the best-selling album by a female soloist in the chart's history and the first ever to surpass one million sales.
+It was certified million by the Korea Music Content Association (KMCA) in May 2023 and has since surpassed 1.5 million copies sold.
+The album received generally favorable reviews from music critics, who complimented its sophisticated lyrics and production that highlighted Jisoo's unique vocals.

+"Flower" was released as the lead single on the same day the album was released.
+The song peaked at number two on the Billboard Global 200 and the Circle Digital Chart and became the highest-charting song by a female K-pop soloist on the Canadian Hot 100 and the UK Singles Chart.

 Background

 Following the release of bandmates Jennie's solo single "Solo" (2018), Rosé's solo single album R (2021), and Lisa's solo single album Lalisa (2021), attention turned towards Jisoo as the final member of Blackpink to debut as a soloist.
-During an interview with Rolling Stone the singer shared that she still felt "not sure" about pursing a music career outside of the group and the direction it would go in.
+During an interview with Rolling Stone, the singer shared that she felt not sure about pursuing a music career outside of the group and was still figuring out the direction it would go in.
 On January 2, 2023, YG Entertainment confirmed that Jisoo was in the process of recording music for her single album and had completed filming the album's jacket photo shoots.
 On February 21, her label revealed that filming for her music video was underway in a top-secret location overseas, with the highest production budget they have ever invested into a Blackpink music video.